Zbigniew Stonoga

 Zbigniew Stonoga (/pl/; born 17 October 1974 in Ozimek) is a Polish entrepreneur, businessman, activist and philanthropist who gained notoriety as a whistleblower for the publication of the investigation files concerning the Polish bugging scandal (2014–2015), known as Waitergate.
-Founder of the short-lived Stonoga Party Poland (also known in English as The Centipede Party, since Stonoga translates as "centipede").
+Founder of the short-lived Stonoga Polish Party (also known in English as The Centipede Party, since Stonoga translates as "centipede").
 Founder of Gazeta Stonoga.

 Biography

 Academic background

 After graduating from an electrotechnical vocational school, he started higher education which he did not complete.

 Political career

 In 2015 he ran in Polish parliamentary elections in which his party, Stonoga Party Poland, scored 0.4% (40 000 voters).
 After the results were announced, furious Stonoga uploaded a video to the internet in which he expressed his frustration with those who did not vote for him or for the Coalition for the Renewal of the Republic - Liberty and Hope.

 His language is vulgar and direct, attracting the attention of young audiences.

 His recordings of private conversations between Polish politicians have led to a few resignations.